prk-2023/rust_tutorials/ownership_borrowing_referencing_slices/Readme-Ownership-ref-borrowing-lifetimes.md

     2. **There can only be one owner at a time.**
     3. **When the owner goes out of scope, the value will be dropped.**

 - Ownership is the fundamental concept of Rust.
 - The rules that govern how Rust program manages memory.
 - Ownership gives memory safety guarantees without the need for garbage collectors.
 - Borrowing, reference slices are related to ownership and proper understanding is required for programming in rust.
   - Ownership helps prevent common programming erros like null ptr dereferences, data race conditions.
   - Ownership also deals with managing the memory and lifetime of values.
   - The Rust ownership rules are checked by the compiler specifically by the borrow checker.

+### **Borrow Checker**:
-        Borrow Checker: its a part of Rust compiler that checks the code at compilation time and enforces the code(variables ) satisfies the ownership rules.
+    Its a part of Rust compiler that checks the code at compilation time and enforces the code(variables ) satisfies the ownership rules.
         Borrow checker checks:
             - Ownership: verify each value has only a single owner, and owner is responsible for